 This test looks at genetic markers about your risk of dependence on alcohol, cocaine, and opium, as well as the AKT1 gene which can indicate whether you are predisposed to develop marijuana-related psychosis or paranoia.

-24Genetics uses a simple cotton swab in your cheek.
+24Genetics uses a simple buccal swab to collect your DNA sample.
 This is the easiest type of at-home DNA kit to take, compared to the saliva/spit sample that many other genetic testing companies require.

 It's a long-stemmed swab that just snaps off once it’s in the sterile tube.